Where to Get Food in Portland This Week

 2500 SE Clinton St., 971-339-2822, lamoulepdx.com.
 4-9 pm Wednesday-Sunday.

 Going from Paris to Portland may seem an odd career move for a chef.
 But for John Denison, it made perfect sense.
 Having started his career at St. Jack before bouncing around some of Europe's finest kitchens, he's back at Aaron Barnett's other French-inspired restaurant, moving the menu in an even more Gallic direction.
 Denison's tour de force?
-An ultra-rustic pâté en croûte, a mixture of ground pork and other ingredients cloaked in pastry, baked, then chilled and sliced for service.
-For all its seeming simplicity, it is a three- to four-day production.
+An ultra-rustic pâté en croûte.

 3. Dimo’s Apizza